CommunistMountain/BalanceModFork/README_new.md

         <li>Beam Drone 1, Beam Drone 2: Fire chance from 10% to 0%.</li>
         <li>Combat Drone 2, Beam Drone 2: Rarity from 5 to 4.</li>
         <li>Fire Drone: Power requirement from 3 to 2.</li>
+        <li>Shield Overcharger (both versions): Rotation speed from 5 to 8, cooldown per layer changed from 8/10/13/16/20s to 6/8/10/12/14s.</li>
+        <li>Anti-Combat Drone: Rotation speed from 5 to 7.</li>
-        <li>Defense Drone 1: Rarity from 1 to 3, speed from 5 to 6.</li>
+        <li>Defense Drone 1: Rarity from 1 to 3, rotation speed from 5 to 6.</li>
         <li>Defense Drone 2: Cooldown from 0.88s to 0.7s.</li>
-        <li>Shield Drones: causes -2% evasion per layer (general change for all supershields), speed from 5 to 8, cooldown per layer changed from 8/10/13/16/20s to 6/8/10/12/14s.</li>
         <li>Hull Repair Drone: Cost from 85 to 40.
 Power requirement from 2 to 1.
 Drone Recovery Arm no longer retrieves it if you jump while it is repairing.</li>
         <li>System Repair Drone: Cost from 30 to 20.</li>
         <li>Anti-Personnel Drone: Power requirement from 2 to 1.</li>